rstacruz/cheatsheets/git-branch.md

 List outdated branches that have been merged into the current one.

 ### Delete a local branch

 ```bash
 git branch -d $branchname
 ```

-Deletes the branch only if the changes have been pushed and merged with remote
+Deletes the branch only if the changes have been pushed and merged with remote.

 ### Delete branch forcefully